A Great Scientist Dedicated to the Pursuit of Truth

-/ Chung-Laung Liu
+/ Chung-Laung Liu / Member of Academia Sinica

 AI Master with a Profound Impact on Modern Electronic and Electrical Science

-After completing reserved military officer service, Chung-Laung Liu went on to obtain his master’s degree and doctorate in computer science at the Massachusetts Institute of Technology (MIT) and then served as associated provost, first at MIT and later at the University of Illinois at Urbana-Champaign.
+After completing his reserved military officer service, Chung-Laung Liu went on to obtain his master’s degree and doctorate in computer science at the Massachusetts Institute of Technology (MIT) and then served as associate provost, first at MIT and later at the University of Illinois at Urbana-Champaign.
 In recollection, he once said, “At the time, I felt that research was fun and full of delight; there were always new discoveries, so I just kept following that path.”
 In a blink of an eye, he had worked in the field of electrical engineering for six decades.
 In 1998, he came back to Taiwan and served as the president of National Tsinghua University.
 Later, he was also a director of the board at Macronix International Co., Ltd., and chairman of the board at TrendForce Corporation.
 He worked to promote the visibility of business think tanks and intellectual property in the Taiwanese and international markets.

 Chung-Laung Liu recalled, “I benefited from many good teachers during my time at Cheng Kung University.”
 His calculus professor Ping-Chang Fan left a deep impression on him, requiring students to present various ways to solve each problem.
 This had a major influence on Chung-Laung Liu.
 He said, “You must know different ways to solve the same problem.”
 He realized that this was a learning technique as well as a way of life.

 Electrical engineering is not the only place where Chung-Laung Liu’s achievements lie.
 He also promoted scientific knowledge to everyday life.
 After retiring from National Tsinghua University, Chung-Laung Liu hosted “I Love to Chat, You Love to Laugh”, a program on the radio broadcasting station, IC Broadcasting, in Hsinchu.
-In this program, he enthusiastically discussed various topics in science as well as humanities, economics, and life science.
+In this program, he enthusiastically discussed various topics in science as well as in the humanities, economics, and life science.
 The program was quite popular, and its contents have been compiled into 13 books published over the course of 14 years.
 He has thus made substantial contributions in promoting popular science!

 One of these books, From Wheels to Nobel: Innovative Inventions Schools Don’t Teach About, won the Silver Award in the Original category of the Wu Ta-You Popular Science Book Awards in 2018.
 Chung-Laung Liu encouraged younger generations to pursue a wide range of interests, have keen senses and a strong ability to associate, investigate thoroughly, demand perfection, and, most importantly, adopt a humble attitude in learning.